-- name (str) The name assigned to this arrayset. - shape (Union[int, Tuple[int]]) The shape of the data samples which will be written in this arrayset.
-This argument and the dtype argument are required if a prototype is not provided, defaults to None. - dtype (numpy.dtype) The datatype of this arrayset.
-This argument and the shape argument are required if a prototype is not provided., defaults to None. - prototype (numpy.ndarray) A sample array of correct datatype and shape which will be used to initialize the arrayset storage mechanisms.
-If this is provided, the shape and dtype arguments must not be set, defaults to None. - named\samples (bool, optional) If the samples in the arrayset have names associated with them.
-If set, all samples must be provided names, if not, no name will be assigned. defaults to True, which means all samples should have names. - variable\shape (bool, optional) If this is a variable sized arrayset.
+- name (str) The name assigned to this column. - shape (Optional[Union[int, Tuple[int]]) The shape of the data samples which will be written in this column.
+This argument and the dtype argument are required if a prototype is not provided, defaults to None. - dtype (Optional[numpy.dtype]) The datatype of this column.
+This argument and the shape argument are required if a prototype is not provided., defaults to None. - prototype (Optional[numpy.ndarray]) A sample array of correct datatype and shape which will be used to initialize the column storage mechanisms.
+If this is provided, the shape and dtype arguments must not be set, defaults to None.

+- variable_shape (bool, optional) If this is a variable sized column.
 If true, a the maximum shape is set from the provided shape or prototype argument.
-Any sample added to the arrayset can then have dimension sizes <= to this initial specification (so long as they have the same rank as what was specified) defaults to False. - backend\opts (Optional[Union[str, dict]], optional) ADVANCED USERS ONLY, backend format code and filter opts to apply to arrayset data.
-If None, automatically infered and set based on data shape and type. by default None
+Any sample added to the column can then have dimension sizes <= to this initial specification (so long as they have the same rank as what was specified) defaults to False. - contains_subsamples (bool, optional) True if the column column should store data in a nested structure.
+In this scheme, a sample key is used to index an arbitrary number of subsamples which map some (sub)key to some piece of data.
+If False, sample keys map directly to a single piece of data; essentially acting as a single level key/value store.
+By default, False. - backend (Optional[str], optional) ADVANCED USERS ONLY, backend format code to use for column data.
+If None, automatically inferred and set based on data shape and type. by default None - backend_options (Optional[dict], optional) ADVANCED USERS ONLY, filter opts to apply to column data.
+If None, automatically inferred and set based on data shape and type. by default None